 To introduce students to ranking and critical thinking, they must understand there is no correct answer.
 If students are struggling to understand how to complete the ranking, try the following steps:

 Students need to understand what the question means and understand that there could be more than one interpretation.
 Knowing that Rank & Reason is more about justifying thinking than getting the correct answer will help them look deeper.

 For example: Which is the most important part of a plant?
 This question requires students to define what "important" means.
 Important to whom?
 If they decide it means "important for the plant," what does important mean?
 Does it mean life-giving?

 2. Define the Criteria

 For example, in the question above, if "important" means life-giving, what are the criteria for judging this?
 Would the plant die without this?
 How long would the plant be able to function without this part?
-Can the part of the plant be damaged and the plant remain alive?
+Can the part of the plant be damaged and the plant remains alive?
 The criteria might be the length of time the plant can continue to live.

 Defining the criteria may be completed as a class, or you may encourage groups or individuals to come up with these.